 Return to: Settings

 SYSTEM EVENT LOG

-SettingsSystem Event Log provides access for tracking system events.
+SettingsSystem Event Log provides access to tracking system events.
 Often these are generated as a result of the real-time interaction of Vault Balance with OptiSuite.
 User modifications to balances are also recorded here.